Steps to recovery: Psychotherapy in addiction treatment.

-This very thorough and focused therapy requires a great amount of confidence and trust between the counsellor and the resident that our staff works to improve both inside and outside of our therapy sessions.
+This very thorough and focused therapy requires a great amount of confidence and trust between the counsellor and the resident that our staff works to improve both inside and outside our therapy sessions.
 As a small rehab center we are able to continue working on these relationships each and every day.

 Cognitive Bias Modification (CBM)

-Cognitive Bias Modification is relatively new form of computer-based therapy.
-During sessions residents cycle through a series of imagery on a computer screen- some neutral and some related to the use of alcohol.
-With a joystick the resident has the option to either ‘pull towards’ or ‘push away’ from the image.
+Cognitive Bias Modification is a relatively new form of computer-based therapy.
+During sessions, residents cycle through a series of imagery on a computer screen- some neutral and some related to the use of alcohol.
+With a joystick, the resident has the option to either ‘pull towards’ or ‘push away’ from the image.
 By consistently saying ‘no’ to images related to alcohol, those in alcohol addiction recovery can train to automatically and subconsciously say no to alcohol in real life.
 CBM is an excellent complement to Cognitive Behavioural Therapy.